-For example, assume that the team estimates each PBI in the above sketch as requiring 10 estimation points of work.
-The team has 6 Sprints of time available to it before 15 July, and we want to know what we will be able to deliver by then.
+For example, assume that the team estimates each PBI in the above sketch requires 10 estimation points of work.
+The team has six Sprints of time available to it before July 15, and we want to know what we will be able to deliver by then.
 The team has a history of sustaining a velocity between 15 and 20 points per Sprint.
-All other considerations equal, the team will deliver between 90 and 120 estimation points of work by 15 July.
+All other considerations equal, the team will deliver between 90 and 120 estimation points of work by July 15.
 We can count off PBI estimates from the top of the backlog, in this case at 10 points apiece, corresponding to the work we anticipate that the team will complete.
-In this case they will complete between 9 and 12 PBIs, all other factors being equal.
+In this case, they will complete between 9 and 12 PBIs, all other factors being equal.

-One could in theory take a more rigorous approach to these calculations: for example, to stipulate that the velocity range between 15 and 20 cover two standard deviations of all velocities for the past 5 Sprints or so.
+One could, in theory, take a more rigorous approach to these calculations: for example, to stipulate that the velocity range between 15 and 20 covers two standard deviations of all velocities for the past five Sprints or so.
 Then, in theory, one would pronounce that the forecast delivery for the next Sprint was 95% certain, and so on with less certainty for subsequent Sprints.
 However, in reality, parameters like velocity, team constitution, Product Backlog content (it changes!), and market conditions vary enough that the contributions to variance from outside factors undermine any attempt even at statistical certainty.
 The approach is nonetheless a reasonable indicator and general predictor of the future, much in the same sense that we can more or less depend on the weatherman’s forecast.

 A common agile phrase is the recommendation to “defer decisions to the last responsible moment.”
-Some PBIs may have a target date that constitutes such a “responsible moment” (a desired or mandated delivery date) but responsible lean practice pulls decisions forward instead of deferring them.
-Release planning uses the Product Backlog as a framework for pulling decisions as far forward as possible (e.g., considerations of dependencies between PBIs, or the alignment of PBIs or product increments to a release date.)
+Some PBIs may have a target date that constitutes such a “responsible moment” (a desired or mandated delivery date), but responsible lean practice pulls decisions forward instead of deferring them.
+Release planning uses the Product Backlog as a framework for pulling decisions as far forward as possible (e.g., considerations of dependencies between PBIs, or the alignment of PBIs or product increments to a release date).
 All else being equal, it is important to initiate work as soon as possible, since design and implementation help make emergent requirements visible early, and give the team early data about risk.
 Deferring work, or the decisions that drive work, only delays the inevitable.
-See , and also Dependencies First and Refined Product Backlog.
+See “Positive versus Negative Iteration in Design” in , and also Dependencies First and Refined Product Backlog.

 Using this approach you can update estimated release dates according to team velocities.
-The approach enjoys broad contemporary Scrum practice world-wide.
-See “Planning a Release” in ; “Release Planning Essentials” in ; and “Planning: Managing Scope” in .
+The approach enjoys broad contemporary Scrum practice worldwide.
+See “Planning a Release” (Chapter 9) in ; “Release Planning Essentials” (Chapter 13) in ; and, “Planning: Managing Scope” (Chapter 12) in .

 The Product Owner can either target long-term value (see Value and ROI and ROI-Ordered Backlog) with a Release Plan that accounts for how PBIs reinforce each other, or can plan a project-styled series of releases based on High Value First.
 However, the team should not use such estimates as exact dates for any given PBI, and no delivery date should ever be interpreted as a binding commitment.
 The Release Plan is based on estimates and acknowledges flexibility rather than inevitability.
 Scrum keeps delivery dates fixed, so the Sprint end date is sacred, at which time the team delivers its best effort.
 The price of agility is some uncertainty.
 See the pattern Release Range.